 - Dance Workshops

 A series of six dance workshops introduces students to various dance genres each year.
-Young women involved in our program join the young men, and all benefit from the teachings of one of our Artists in Residence, Toni Dentico, who generously shares her experience and love of dance with the performers.
+Students involved in our program benefit from the teachings of one of our Artists in Residence, Toni Dentico, who generously shares her experience and love of dance with the performers.

-Our annual Fall Drama and Spring Musical, directed by Mr. Frisina, provide an opportunity for St. Joe’s visual and performing arts students to shine.
+Our annual Fall Drama and Spring Musical provide an opportunity for St. Joe’s Visual and Performing Arts students to shine.
 Audiences are amazed and delighted by the talent, sets, lighting, and costumes for each performance.
-Professionals from the WNY theater community give countless hours, providing a valuable learning experience for our students both on stage and behind the scenes.
+These performances encourage student participation in stage crew, sound, lighting, set design, and pit orchestra.